- Explain the process of epigenetic regulation

 In females, one of the two X chromosomes is inactivated during embryonic development because of epigenetic changes to the chromatin.
 What impact do you think these changes would have on nucleosome packing?

-How the histone proteins move is dependent on signals found on both the histone proteins and on the DNA.
-These signals are tags added to histone proteins or to DNA and determine whether a chromosomal region should be open or closed (Figure 3 depicts modifications to histone proteins and DNA).
+How closely the histone proteins associate with the DNA is regulated by signals found on both the histone proteins and on the DNA.
+These signals are functional groups added to histone proteins or to DNA and determine whether a chromosomal region should be open or closed (Figure 3 depicts modifications to histone proteins and DNA).
 These tags are not permanent, but may be added or removed as needed.
-They are chemical modifications (phosphate, methyl, or acetyl groups) that are attached to specific amino acids in the protein or to the nucleotides of the DNA.
-The tags do not alter the DNA base sequence, but they do alter how tightly wound the DNA is around the histone proteins.
+Some chemical groups (phosphate, methyl, or acetyl groups) are attached to specific amino acids in histone “tails” at the N-terminus of the protein.
+These groups do not alter the DNA base sequence, but they do alter how tightly wound the DNA is around the histone proteins.
 DNA is a negatively charged molecule and unmodified histones are positively charged; therefore, changes in the charge of the histone will change how tightly wound the DNA molecule will be.
-When unmodified, the histone proteins have a large positive charge; by adding chemical modifications like acetyl groups, the charge becomes less positive, and the binding of DNA to the histones is relaxed.
+By adding chemical modifications like acetyl groups, the charge becomes less positive, and the binding of DNA to the histones is relaxed.
 Altering the location of nucleosomes and the tightness of histone binding opens some regions of chromatin to transcription and closes others.

-The DNA molecule itself can also be modified.
-This occurs within very specific regions called CpG islands.
+The DNA molecule itself can also be modified by methylation.
+DNA methylation occurs within very specific regions called CpG islands.
 These are stretches with a high frequency of cytosine and guanine dinucleotide DNA pairs (CG) found in the promoter regions of genes.
-When this configuration exists, the cytosine member of the pair can be methylated (a methyl group is added).
+The cytosine member of the CG pair can be methylated (a methyl group is added).
 Methylated genes are usually silenced, although methylation may have other regulatory effects.
 In some cases, genes that are silenced during the development of the gametes of one parent are transmitted in their silenced condition to the offspring.
 Such genes are said to be imprinted.
 Parental diet or other environmental conditions may also affect the methylation patterns of genes, which in turn modifies gene expression.
 Changes in chromatin organization interact with DNA methylation.
 DNA methyltransferases appear to be attracted to chromatin regions with specific histone modifications.
 Highly methylated (hypermethylated) DNA regions with deacetylated histones are tightly coiled and transcriptionally inactive.

-This type of gene regulation is called epigenetic regulation.
-Epigenetic means “around genetics.”
-The changes that occur to the histone proteins and DNA do not alter the nucleotide sequence and are not permanent.
-Instead, these changes are temporary (although they often persist through multiple rounds of cell division and may even cross generational lines.
+Epigenetic changes are not permanent, although they often persist through multiple rounds of cell division and may even cross generational lines.
 Chromatin remodeling alters the chromosomal structure (open or closed) as needed.
-If a gene is to be transcribed, the histone proteins and DNA are modified surrounding the chromosomal region encoding that gene are modified in a way that opens the promoter region to allow access for RNA polymerase and other proteins, called transcription factors, to bind to the promoter region, located just upstream of the gene, and initiate transcription.
+If a gene is to be transcribed, the histone proteins and DNA in the chromosomal region encoding that gene are modified in a way that opens the promoter region to allow RNA polymerase and other proteins, called transcription factors, to bind and initiate transcription.
 If a gene is to remain turned off, or silenced, the histone proteins and DNA have different modifications that signal a closed chromosomal configuration.
-In this closed configuration, the RNA polymerase and transcription factors do not have access to the DNA and transcription cannot occur (Figure 2).
+In this closed configuration, the RNA polymerase and transcription factors do not have access to the DNA and transcription cannot occur (Figure 3).

 View this video that describes how epigenetic regulation controls gene expression.